Walavouchey/osb2mp4/README.md

 # osb2mp4

-An [osu!](https://osu.ppy.sh) storyboard to video converter.
-Will be maintained until an alternative exists in lazer.
+An [osu!](https://osu.ppy.sh) storyboard to video converter. ~~Will be maintained until an alternative exists in lazer.~~ Very much unmaintained, pending rewrite.

 This project has been in progress on and off since the middle of September 2020.
 Actual time spent working so far has probably been about 6 weeks.